Opinion | Trump begs William Barr to save him, revealing weakness and panic

 But Trump managed to do this in such a remarkably corrupt and blatant way that it almost certainly ensures that this scheme, too, will backfire — even if Barr might have been inclined to carry it out for Trump.

-Asked on Fox about the possibility of some kind of special prosecutor looking at this whole affair, Trump said: “We’ve gotta get the Attorney General to act.
+Asked on Fox about the possibility of some kind of special prosecutor looking at this whole affair, Trump said: “We’ve gotta get the attorney general to act.
 And he’s gotta act fast.
 He’s gotta appoint somebody.”

 “This is major corruption,” Trump continued, “and this has to be known about before the election.”